-Coffee is a perpetual topic of interest, and for good reason: Almost everyone drinks it, almost everyone is passionate about it, and it’s pretty darn good for you.
-A recent post covered whether coffee breaks a fast or not.
-Before that, I told you how to make your coffee healthier.
-And on a regular basis, I cover something coffee-related in the weekly Dear Mark.
-One aspect of coffee I’ve never explored, however, is how coffee preparation and processing affects its health effects.
+Coffee is a perpetual topic of interest, and for good reason: Almost everyone drinks it, almost everyone is passionate about it, and it’s packed with compounds that are pretty darn good for you.
+One aspect of coffee I’ve never explored, however, is how coffee brewing methods affect its health effects.

 What’s healthier—filtered or unfiltered?
 Dark roast or light roast?
 Pre-ground or whole bean?
 French press or drip?
 Let’s get to it.

 Filtered coffee is coffee that runs through a paper filter, which catches most of the oils.
 Unfiltered coffee is coffee that doesn’t go through a paper filter; either it’s completely unfiltered (grounds directly in water) or it runs through a metal filter, which allows the oils to pass through.
 Unfiltered coffee is often referred to in the scientific literature as “boiled coffee.”

 Unfiltered/boiled coffee brewing methods include French press, Moka pot/percolator, Aeropress, espresso.

 Cold brew coffee can be either filtered or unfiltered, depending on what kind of filter you use to strain the final product.

 Conventional wisdom is scared of those oils because they contain two lipid compounds called cafestol (great name for a coffee shop) and kahweol, high doses of which elevate cholesterol and suppress LDL clearance from animal models.
 That does sound bad; suppressed LDL clearance means LDL particles hang around longer in the blood to be oxidized and form atherosclerotic lesions.
 Do the animal mdoels transfer over to humans?